MykolaVuy/email_checker/README.md

 * 🕒 Scheduled updates via cron (built-in)
 * 🐳 Docker-ready for isolated use or integration
 * 💻 Easy to install and use via `pip` or `make`

 ---

+## 📂 Source Code

+The complete source code is available on [GitHub](https://github.com/your-username/email-checker).
+Feel free to explore, contribute, or fork the project.

+---